Particular/docs.particular.net/samples/immutable-messages/sample.md

 snippet: immutable-messages-as-interface-sending

+> [!NOTE]
-NOTE: The class is compatible with any serializer that has public getters and setters.
+> The class is compatible with any serializer that has public getters and setters.

 ### Receiving messages